Career Technical

 JWU DECA students in a group

-Getting involved in NSO is a great way to build your networking, job, and professional development opportunities.
+Getting involved in CTSO is a great way to build your networking, job, and professional development opportunities.

 Hospitality Management major Evan Pedneault '23 got involved in an NSO after seeing his older brother’s positive experience: “I joined because my brother had found great success with the teachers, professional/personal networking, and leadership skills.
 He worked his way up to chapter president and graduated the class before my freshman year.”
-Now Pedneault has become an NSO leader at JWU.
+Now Pedneault has become a CTSO leader at JWU.

 Taking on the DECA ENGAGE Conference